valentinhippolyte/movies-react-native/README.md

 # Movies App

-Discover le best movies ever !
+Discover the best movies ever !

 ## How run app ?